dcoales/Thortiq/docs/thortiq_spec.md

 The user should be able to select multiple nodes.
 Selected nodes have a light blue background.

 The user should be able to select multiple nodes by dragging the cursor across multiple nodes.
+Indent / outdent the current node( or all selected nodes if the current node is also selected)

 ### 2.5 Basic Node Editing
 The user can click anywhere on a node and the editing cursor appears wherever the user clicked on the node.
+Indent / outdent the current node( or all selected nodes if the current node is also selected)

 #### 2.5.1 Enter key
 If the user hits enter then a new node should be created.
 The position and parent of the new node depends on where the cursor was when enter was entered according to the rules below: